Aduda-Boaz/web-scrapper/README.md

    1. Clone the project into your local machine using `git clone` command or download the zip file.
    2. Go into the project directory using `cd directory name` command.
-   3. Install required gems by using  `gem install <gem name>` as listed in the [Gemfile](https://github.com/IjayAbby/Web-Scraper-Ruby-Capstone-Project/blob/feature_prerequisites/Gemfile).
+   3. Install required gems by using  `gem install <gem name>`

-    - gem install colorize
+    - gem install httpart
     - gem install nokogiri
     If it asks for permission use ``sudo gem install <gem name>``

    4. From the root directory type `ruby bin/main.rb` command.

-   - [Installing ChromeDriver](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) go to Quick Installation and find your preffered OS and install it then run the command on line 5.

    6. Give the project sometime to load then you will be able to see the results in your terminal.
 Enjoy and play around with the options either to quit or load next page.